Movie Review: "Atomic Blonde"

 When an MI6 agent is killed for the sensitive information—known as The List—that he carried on him, Lorraine (Charlize Theron) is sent to Berlin to retrieve it.
 The Cold War is at its peak and, once in Berlin, she meets her contact, Percival (James McAvoy).
 However, the two quickly find themselves under heavy fire from hostiles.
 Lorraine now believes that she is working with a traitor, who is informing to the hostile forces of her presence.

 Lorraine has to find out who killed her fellow agent, find The List, and discover who the traitor is.
 She must also do all of this while fighting her way through hostile forces that seem to know her every move.
 Unfortunately, Lorraine’s superiors grow suspicious of her methods and her intentions, as they suspect she is not telling them everything.
 It is the middle of the Cold War, and Lorraine has found herself in Berlin with seemingly no allies, and enemies around every corner.

 Pro: The Action (+10pts)

 The action was definitely where this movie was at its strongest.
-It is a film that is absolutely packed with action sequences and guess what, NO SHAKEY cam.
-Believe it or not, this movie utilizes awesome action choreography that is not unlike John Wick.
-Where this movie differs from John Wick, is that the best action sequences of this film do not involve guns.
-The action in this movie is brutal, well-shot and the characters walk away battered and bruised.
-With every fight, Charlize's character seems a bit weaker than her previous brawl which was an element that made each subsequent action sequence feel more dangerous and suspenseful than the last.
+It was a film that was absolutely packed with action sequences and guess what, no shakey cam!
+Believe it or not, this movie utilized awesome action choreography that was not unlike John Wick.
+Where this movie differed from John Wick, was that the best action sequences of this film did not involve guns.
+The action in this movie was brutal, well-shot and the characters walked away battered and bruised.
+With every fight, Charlize's character seemed—understandably—a bit weaker than her previous brawl, which was an element that made each subsequent action sequence feel more dangerous and suspenseful than the last.
 I had my issues with the movie, bit the action was certainly not one of them.

 Con: Satchel (-3pts)